akeneo/pim-api-docs/content/apps/using-oauth2.md

 ## Activation URL

 Your App must expose an activation URL.
-Akeneo PIM users have access to an App marketplace in their PIM.
+Akeneo PIM users have access to Akeneo App Store in their PIM.
 When a PIM user connects your App from their PIM, they are redirected to the activation URL you provided.
 The PIM URL they come from is in the query you receive.

 ```